 Elevation: 8,733 ft

-Travel along the south ridge until you reach a prominence that you will have convinced yourself is the summit.
+Travel along the South Ridge until you reach a prominence that you will have convinced yourself is the summit.
 It is not; just a very convincing false summit.
 Continue north to the true summit.
-This route is approximately 8 miles round trip, has no water, and few trees once you are on the ridge.
+This route is approximately 8 miles round trip.
+It has no water and few trees once you are on the ridge.